Darqula/jira-mock-service-worker/PER_PROJECT_CONFIG_PLAN.md

 **Key Features:**
 - `globalDefaults`: Optional default settings inherited by all projects
-- `projects`: Array of project-specific configurations
+- `projects`: Array of project-specific configurations (instead of object with count/issuesPerProject)
 - Each project can override any setting from globalDefaults
 - Each project has its own `issueCount` instead of global `issuesPerProject`
 - Each project must specify `projectKey` (required, unique identifier)

+**Format Detection:**
+- Legacy format: `projects` is an object with `{ count, issuesPerProject }`
+- New format: `projects` is an array of project configurations
+- Both formats use `version: "1.0"` - no version increment needed

 ## Architecture Changes